"

 For further information about how different brains might think, have a look through the article below which discusses different autistic thinking styles.
 Specifically, it talks about visual thinkers, verbal/logic thinkers and pattern thinkers.
 It also talks about the differences between bottom-up, associative, analytical and lateral thinkers (Silvertant, 2023).

 Even if you do not identify as autistic, this could be something you are interested in learning about when working with others in your team.
-Feel free to visit the website and read through in your own time (the link will open in a new tab).
+Feel free to visit the website and read through in your own time.

 Thinking Styles in Autistic People